Craig444444444/Autonomous-Knowledge-System/README.md

-use Colab enhancer in Google colabs. copy past.
+use Colab enhancer in Google colabs. copy paste.

 input credentials